Greek Yogurt on Keto: Is It Keto-Friendly At All?

 • Contain active cultures

-In short, as with all foods that come in a package, it comes down to reading the label and ingredient list carefully.
+In short, as with all foods in a package, it comes down to carefully reading the label and ingredient list.

 Besides milk, it’s at most two other ingredients and live cultures that you want to find in your Greek yogurt.

 The higher the fat content and the lower the carbohydrate content, the better the yogurt.
-If the fat content also exceeds the protein content, Greek yogurt is a proper fit for keto.
+Greek yogurt is a proper fit for keto if the fat exceeds the protein content.

 With this in mind, here are some keto-friendly options of Greek yogurt brands you might easily find at the next grocery store: